Phase transitions and sample complexity in Bayes-optimal matrix factorization: Introduction

 \section{Introduction}

 We study in this paper a variety of questions which all deal with the general problem of matrix factorization.
 Generically, this problem is stated as follows: Given a $M \times P$ dimensional matrix $Y$, that was obtained from noisy element-wise measurements of a matrix $Z$, one seeks a factorization $Z=FX$, where the $M\times N$ dimensional matrix $F$ and the $N\times P$ dimensional matrix $X$ must satisfy some specific requirements like sparsity, low-rank or non-negativity.

-This type of problem appears in many applications, for instance dictionary learning \cite{olshausen1996emergence,OlshausenField97,kreutz2003dictionary}, sparse principal component analysis \cite{zou2006sparse}, blind source separation \cite{belouchrani1997blind}, low rank matrix completion \cite{candes2009exact,candes2010power} or robust principal component analysis \cite{candes2011robust}, that will be described below.
+From a machine learning point of view, matrix factorization can be applied to unsupervised learning of data representation \cite{bengio2013representation}.
+The success of machine learning, including recent progress such as deep learning \cite{lecun2015deep}, depends largely on data representations.
+Explicit approaches to efficient data representation, such as matrix factorization, are hence of wide relevance.
+Other applications that can be formulated as matrix factorization include dictionary learning or sparse coding \cite{olshausen1996emergence,OlshausenField97,kreutz2003dictionary}, sparse principal component analysis \cite{zou2006sparse}, blind source separation \cite{belouchrani1997blind}, low rank matrix completion \cite{candes2009exact,candes2010power} or robust principal component analysis \cite{candes2011robust}, that will be described below.

 Theoretical limits on when matrix factorization is possible and computationally tractable are still rather poorly understood.
 In this work we make a step towards this understanding by predicting the limits of matrix factorization and its algorithmic tractability when $Z$ is created using randomly generated matrices $F$ and $X$, and measured element-wise via a known noisy output channel $P_{\rm out}(Y|Z)$.
 Our results are derived in the limit where $N, M, P \to \infty$ with fixed ratios $M/N = \alpha$, $P/N = \pi$.
 We predict the existence of sharp phase transitions in this limit and provide the explicit formalism to locate them.